baldogiRichard/apex-comments/README.md

     return config;
     }

-for more options please check the <a href="https://viima.github.io/jquery-comments/" rel="nofollow">Viima jquery-comments</a> API.
+For more options please check the <a href="https://viima.github.io/jquery-comments/" rel="nofollow">Viima jquery-comments</a> API.

 #